Wichita Wedding Officiants Blog

 Too often brides rush through this process.
 It's important to take the time to visit the officiant's sites, get a feel for who they are and what they are about through their actual websites.
 The websites will speak volumes about the officiant and many provide helpful tips, ideas and links specific to your area, as well as trusted vendors they have worked with throughout the years....this is a bonus!

-Take your time and engage
+Take your time and engage, don't rush through the process.

 After viewing the officiant's website, pick three that most appeal to you.
 Now that you have made the preliminary selections, make appointments with your chosen wedding officiants to speak with each one.
 Most officiants offer a free phone consultation for inquiring couples.
 Now...here's important part!

-Don't make the mistake of rushing through this process.
+Avoid rushing through this process.

 Engage in a real conversation, actually talk with the three officiants you have selected, and don't be afraid to share details about how you envision your wedding ceremony, and if you aren't sure..."cause it's not like you get married everyday, is it?" ...then ask each officiant for their suggestions.
 Be sure to take note of not only their suggestions, but more importantly, how you felt during the conversation.